ThomasNg2/LethalHands/LethalHands/README.md

 Press 'J' (configurable) to toggle the ability to throw left (LMB) and right (RMB) punches.
 For most entities, punches will have a 50% chance to deal shovel/sign damage.

+If squaring up brings you to third person, make sure LethalEmotesAPI's third person mode is set to normal.
+To do that, bring up the emote wheel ('c'), 'customize' (top right corner) and adjust the value in the top left menu.

 ### Installation

 The future is now, use a mod manager you fool